jmcnamara/rust_xlsxwriter/README.md

 }
 ```

-`rust_xlsxwriter` is a rewrite of the Python [`XlsxWriter`] library in Rust by
+`rust_xlsxwriter` is a rewrite of the Python [`XlsxWriter`] library in Rust
-the same author and with some additional Rust-like features and APIs.
+by the same author, with additional Rust-like features and APIs.
 The
-currently supported features are:
+supported features are:

 - Support for writing all basic Excel data types.
 - Full cell formatting support.
 - Formula support, including new Excel 365 dynamic functions.
 - Charts.
 - Hyperlink support.
-- Page/Printing setup support.
+- Page/Printing Setup support.
 - Merged ranges.
 - Conditional formatting.
 - Data validation.